Testing Center

 Scheduling an Exam

-Students can schedule their exam by entering their AIM portal and selecting the “Alternative Testing” option under “My Accommodations.”
+DRC-registered students enrolled in these courses should schedule their exams at least five days prior to testing.
+You can schedule your exam by entering the AIM portal and selecting the “Alternative Testing” option under “My Accommodations.”
 Select the appropriate course, click on “Schedule and Exam,” and follow the prompts.
 For detailed instructions on scheduling and taking an exam at the Testing Center, please see Testing Center Procedures - Students.

 Questions?